alexbadia1/AxiOS/docs/README.md

 This was Alan's Operating Systems class initial project.
 See https://www.labouseur.com/courses/os/ for details.
 It was originally developed by Alan and then enhanced by Bob Nisco and Rebecca Murphy over the years.

-The purpose of this branch serves to maintain and improve the quality of the code base for AxiOS.
+*The purpose of this branch serves to maintain and improve the quality of the code base for AxiOS*.

 ## Getting Started